Aisling Capital

 Series D in 2012

-Aragon Pharmaceuticals is a discovery-stage small molecule company dedicated to developing therapeutics for hormone-resistant cancers, particularly focusing on prostate and breast cancer.
-The company specializes in anti-endocrine therapies that target the biology of these cancers.
-Its research emphasizes nuclear receptor biology, medicinal chemistry, and drug discovery, with the goal of identifying and developing selective androgen receptor degraders for prostate cancer and selective estrogen receptor degraders for estrogen-sensitive breast cancer.
+Aragon Pharmaceuticals is a discovery-stage small molecule company dedicated to developing therapeutics for hormone-resistant cancers, specifically targeting prostate and breast cancer.
+The company specializes in anti-endocrine therapies that leverage nuclear receptor biology, medicinal chemistry, and drug discovery methodologies.
+Aragon aims to identify and create selective androgen receptor degraders for prostate cancer and selective estrogen receptor degraders for estrogen-sensitive breast cancer, addressing the need for effective treatments in these challenging areas of oncology.

 Tria Beauty